 Finally, if you have the opportunity, explore the red desert of Wahiba with a 4 wheel drive, its magnificent landscapes, and the Bedouin who live there will leave a lasting impression.

 - Jebel Akhdar

 WHEN TO GO TO OMAN

-Two main types of climate prevail in Oman; Mediterranean in the East and North, and tropical in the West and South.
-However, a more desert climate is prevalent in the centre with permanent heat, even at night.
+Two main types of climate prevail in Oman; the Mediterranean in the East and North, and tropical in the West and South.
+However, a more desert climate is prevalent in the center with permanent heat, even at night.

 Elsewhere, humidity is high and the South and West experience monsoon weather between June and September.

-Following a list of typical festival and celebrations of Oman.
+Following a list of typical festivals and celebrations of Oman.

 - Muscat Festival: (www.muscat-festival.com) The Muscat Festival is one of the biggest events, perhaps the biggest, in the country’s tourism and cultural calendar.
 Held every January and February, the festival showcases Omani culture and heritage through artistic and cultural activities.
 There is also a circus and a large concert featuring local and international musical artists.